A European researcher reviewing reports under an orange library lamp, illustrating a data note on Japan cross-cultural training providers

 The survey covered 62 providers and was run in 2025 during the build of our expert directory, which now lists more than 60 vetted providers.
 It is a point-in-time desk survey of public websites, not an audit of private contracts or a random sample of the entire industry.
 Providers were selected because they appeared in searches a European buyer would run for cross-cultural or Japan training, so the sample leans toward providers with a web presence and English or European-language marketing.

-The two headline findings (more than 90% publish no pricing; roughly 10 focus on the Japan corridor) are counts from that survey and are Silkdrive primary research.
+The headline finding, that more than 90% publish no pricing, is a count from that survey and is Silkdrive primary research.
+It holds because publishing a price is a property of each website we looked at, so a convenience sample can observe it.
+We previously also published a ratio of Japan specialists to total providers from the same set.
+That has been withdrawn: the sample was assembled from search results rather than built to enumerate specialists, and it cannot size a population.
 The pricing ranges and the 15-30% Japan premium are practitioner estimates built from the transparent providers' published rates plus Silkdrive's own engagement data; they are planning benchmarks, not audited market averages.
 We refresh the transparent-provider prices and re-run the corridor check on a six-monthly cycle.

 Stay Ahead in Cross-Cultural Marketing